benji6/moodtracker/README.md

 ## About

-MoodTracker is a free and open source web app that lets you track your mood.
+MoodTracker is a free and open source web app app that aims to help you understand yourself better.
+Track your emotional landscape, keep a mood journal and gain new insights into yourself.
 It's simple to use, works offline and because it runs in your browser you can use it across all your devices!

 [Check it out here](https://moodtracker.link)